OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_mission_execution.md

 3) Collect calibration points against measurements with the CTD rosette oxygen sensor, which itself is calibrated against Winkler titrated water samples {cite}`Langdon2010`.

 4) Reference points for calibration are the same as the calibration stops.
 As for salinity, samples for Winkler titration will be collected during the upcast.
-When reached the selected depth, wait at least 2 min to ensure an equilibrated oxygen sensor {cite}`Hahn2014`.
+When reached the selected depth, wait at least 2 min (see {numref}`CTD_calibration_stop`) to ensure an equilibrated oxygen sensor {cite}`Hahn2014`.
 Fire the bottles after this time.

 5) Do 0 % and 100 % calibration after recovering the sensor at two different temperatures (warm and cold lab).
 If 100 % is not possible, 0 % should be done to ensure that the central temperature range at zero oxygen is covered within the calibration {cite}`Hahn2014`.